About KOZA Wi-Fi

 Koza Wi-Fi FAQ

-We have prepared frequently asked questions about how to use Koza Wi-Fi.
-If you have any questions about the service outline, security, or operation method, please refer to here first.
+We have listed frequently asked questions about how to use Koza Wi-Fi.
+If you have any questions about the service outline, security, or operation method, please refer to the FAQ first.

 - Q : What is Koza Wi-Fi?